 In this version of the Teen Titans, there's no Cyborg (he's busy filling racial diversity quotas in the Justice League — sorry, I couldn't resist saying that — again!) or Wonder Girl, although Donna Troy is teased to being in the next Titans movie in a very short cameo in the closing minutes.
-(Keep checking CCC for a retro-review of the DEATH AND RETURN OF DONNA TROY trade paperback.)
+(Keep checking CCC for a review/retro-review of the DEATH AND RETURN OF DONNA TROY trade paperback.)
 Kid Flash and Speedy have cameos in the opening sequence set five years before "The Judas Contract" in which Dick Grayson's Robin and the team first meet Kory/Starfire.
 Can we say love at first sight?

 Even the eagle-eared fan might not recognize Stuart Allen's Damian as his voice has started to change.
 So, as a result, Robin doesn't sound like he does in "Justice League vs. Teen Titans" — much less the latest solo Batman animated movie, the very enjoyable "Batman: Bad Blood" — as close to a Batman family story as we've seen yet.